brevzin/cpp_proposals/2996_reflection/reflection.md

     concept reflection_range = ranges::input_range<R>
                             && same_as<ranges::range_value_t<R>, info>;

-    template <reflection_range R = span<info const>>
+    template <reflection_range R = initializer_list<info>>
     consteval auto substitute(info tmpl, R&& args) -> info;
 }
 ```
 :::

 This API is more user friendly than accepting `span<info const>` by virtue of simply accepting more kinds of ranges.
 The default template argument allows for braced-init-lists to still work.
-[Example](https://godbolt.org/z/vnzWv6vG3).
+[Example](https://godbolt.org/z/7dxfGM5fj).

 Specifically, if the user is doing anything with range adaptors, they will either end up with a non-contiguous or non-sized range, which will no longer be convertible to `span` - so they will have to manually convert their range to a `vector<info>` in order to pass it to the algorithm.
 Because the implementation wants contiguity anyway, that conversion to `vector` will happen either way - so it's just a matter of whether every call needs to do it manually or the implementation can just do it once.